Credit Card Calculator

 The calculation of monthly payments will lead providers to charge a minimum payment, which is mostly an interest payment.
 It is important to make this payment.
 Failure to do so may lead to a cancellation of the card, legal proceedings, and a steep drop in the credit rating of the holder.

-Unless a credit card has a zero, or low, introductory, APR, interest paid on the balance is quite high.
+Unless a credit card has a zero or low introductory APR, interest on the balance is quite high.
 Credit card APRs average about 20%, which is relatively high for any loan.
 Good APRs average about 8-12%, though it is possible for someone with excellent credit to get even lower rates.
 This is because credit card debt is unsecured, meaning there is no collateral backing the loan.
-If the borrower defaults, the lender cannot seize any assets and this risk is reflected in the high interest rate.
-Secured debt in comparison requires collateral, such as real estate.
+If the borrower defaults, the lender cannot seize any assets, and this risk is reflected in the high interest rate.
+Secured debt, in comparison, requires collateral, such as real estate.
 If the borrower defaults on the secured debt, the lender can foreclose and take possession of the real estate.